 Frequently Asked Questions

-Crowdfunding is the financing of business ventures by large numbers of individuals and professional investors over the internet.
-Crowdfunding can take on several different forms, including reward or gift based (where investors receive a gift or other reward for their investment), donation based (where investors make donations for altruistic reasons and/or for tax deductions), lending based (where investors provide loans and receive interest payments in addition to their principle) or equity based (where investors receive shares in the business in exchange for their investment).
-Crowdfunding makes use of social media websites like Facebook, Twitter and LinkedIn to get the word out about a new business and to attract investors.
-Most experts believe crowdfunding represents the future of financing for businesses and individual projects.
-Crowdfunding is experiencing double-digit growth every year and offers investors and businesses a cost-effective way of financing on a global basis, by expanding the pool of investors from whom funds can be raised beyond the traditional group of owners, relatives and venture capitalists.
+Crowdfunding is just the financing or funding of business ventures by large numbers of individuals over the internet.
+But crowdfunding can be done in several different ways: reward or gift based (where people receive a gift or other reward for their money, but do not receive any equity or investment); donation based (where people make donations for altruistic reasons and/or for tax deductions, but again do not receive any equity or investment), lending based (where investors provide loans and receive interest payments in addition to their principle); or equity based (where investors receive shares in the business in exchange for their investment).
+Neither reward or donation based crowdfunding are regulated and these are not true investments.
+Lending and equity crowdfunding are regulated and are very much the same thing as private equity investing.
+Most experts believe lending and equity crowdfunding represent the future of financing and investing.
+They are experiencing double-digit growth every year and they offer investors and businesses a cost-effective way of financing on a global basis, by expanding the pool of investors from whom funds can be raised beyond the traditional group of owners, relatives and venture capitalists.

 How does FundingNomad work?

-FundingNomad is an equity and debt based crowdfunding platform that allows issuers or businesses to raise capital from global investors.
-FundingNomad is focused on opportunities in entertainment, stage productions, musicals, movies, films, exhibits, recreation and leisure, as well as resort and luxury real estate.
-Investors can create a free account to view deals available to them (based on their geographic region and accreditation status) and invest as a passive owner in individual or pooled investment opportunities offered by companies with strong track records of success and industry experience.
-Investors receive equity ownership along with predictable cash flows for projects that have attractive payback times and returns, and in the case of real estate projects are secured by commercial property.
+FundingNomad is an equity and debt based investment platform that allows issuers or businesses to raise capital from global investors.
+FundingNomad is focused on opportunities in commerical, residential, resort and hospitality real estate as well as entertainment productions (stage shows, musicals, movies, films, media, etc).
+Investors can create a free account to view deals available to them (based on their geographic region and accreditation status) and invest in individual or pooled investment opportunities offered by companies with strong track records of success and industry experience.
+Investors receive equity ownership along with predictable cash flows for projects that have attractive payback times and returns, and in the case of real estate projects are typically secured by commercial property.

 Is FundingNomad an angel network?

-No. Angel networks introduce investors and entrepreneurs but tend not to get closely involved in the investment process.
+No. Angel networks introduce investors to entrepreneurs but do not assist in the investment process.
 It is up to each investor and issuer to negotiate a deal individually and get lawyers to draft up the necessary contracts.
-FundingNomad is a crowdfunding platform that presents exclusive deals to investors that have been fully vetted and selected by our professional team of experts.
-Many angels and institutional investors choose to invest through FundingNomad because of the increased efficiency and access to deal flow.
+FundingNomad is a private equity investment platform that brings exclusive deals to investors that have been fully vetted and selected by our professional team of experts.
+We are a full service firm that looks after helping issuers get ready to raise funds, we look after the marketing and soliciting of deals to investors, and we manage all investor communications and distributions.

 Is FundingNomad an investment fund?

-FundingNomad typically uses an investment fund model for crowdfunding deals in order to align our interests with our investors.
+FundingNomad typically uses an investment fund model for deals in order to align our interests with our investors.
 Many of the deals we offer are for investments in individual projects, while others are for a group of projects, known as a pool.
-In both cases, FundingNomad invests on behalf of the investors and manages the fund.
-This is a very common way of investing in entertainment deals where an entertainment company will be producing multiple shows and/or similar shows can be combined to provide diversification, greater returns or tax benefits to investors.
+In both cases, FundingNomad invests on behalf of the investors and manages the investment.
 All deals on FundingNomad are identified appropriately so investors know what kind of project they are investing in.

 Is FundingNomad like peer-to-peer lending?